 This 14km trail links the towns of McGregor in the north and Greyton in the south.
 It passes through the Riviersonderend Conservation Area, which is a declared mountain catchment area comprised of state land and private property.

-Physically the trail requires a reasonable degree of fitness as it continuously ascends, descends and contours the slopes of Boesmanskloof.
-This is winter rainfall area (generally cold and wet) and the summer months are extremely warm and dry.
+Physically the trail requires a reasonable degree of fitness as it continuously ascends, descends, and contours the slopes of Boesmanskloof.
+This is a winter rainfall area (generally cold and wet) and the summer months are extremely warm and dry.
 Water may be required during the summer months.

 The Boesmanskloof Trail winds through the only gap in the rugged Riviersonderend mountain range.
 It is in the Robertson Karoo region of the south-western Cape.
 The trail links the small towns of McGregor in the north to Greyton in the south.
 It has become one of the most popular trails in the Western Cape, especially as the beautiful colonial-style town of Greyton lies at the one end